 These innate responses to bitter and sour foods can be modified by regularly offering a good variety of vegetables during the weaning period.

 To protect your baby from respiratory and gastrointestinal infections, continue to breastfeed or give their usual amount of formula feeds.
-Remember that at this stage, babies will only be taking tastes of puree, so do offer the breast or bottle first.
+Remember that at this stage, babies will only be taking tastes of puree, so do offer the breast or bottle first. start with

 How much baby weaning foods to give?